jorgego11/aiopslabs/docs/integration.md

 * `Enable data flow`: Set this toggle button to on (green).

 * `Time window` (seconds): Leave as it is.
-This is the windowSize within the Instana API.
+This is the windowSize parameter within the Instana API.

 * `Connection Intervals` (seconds): Leave as it is.
 This is how frequently to run the job to collect topology.